reach-sh/reach-lang/docs/src/tut/mkt/index.md

 ```

 * Lines 27 to 33: `sellerInteract`.
- This will hold all properties accessible by the `seller`.
+ This will hold all properties accessible to the `seller`.

 * Lines 28 to 31: `sellerInfo`.
- This is an `Object` that will contain the `announcement` and `products` that were declared on lines 5 and 13 respectively.
+ This is an `{!rsh} Object` that will contain the `announcement` and `products` that were declared on lines 5 and 13 respectively.

 * Line 32: `reportReady`.
  This is a `{!rsh} function` that takes in the `announcement` and `products` and returns nothing.